 In 2012, Dr. Sanchez-Portuguez directed and produced a CD with the Grammy-winner singer Sylvia McNair in which he is also featured as performer and arranger.
 In 2014 and 2015 he served as the Director of Guitar Studies at Franklin College in Indiana, where he also taught World Music.
 In 2015, he started teaching classical guitar lessons and online music appreciation classes at Parkland College.
 And in that same year he created his own private classical and fingerstyle guitar studio at The Upper Bout.

-Dr. Sanchez-Portuguez is currently the guitar lecturer at the University of Illinois School of Music.
+Dr. Sanchez-Portuguez is currently the guitar professor at the University of Illinois School of Music.
 He continues to compose, as well as perform both locally and internationally.